Anka-S/SKZ-Music-Quiz/README.md

 This quiz is designed to test your knowledge of Stray Kids’s discography while having fun.
 Stray Kids is a dynamic K-Pop boy band, formed by JYP Entertainment in 2017.
 They known for their powerful performances and self-produced music.
 With a unique blend of genres and meaningful lyrics, they have captivated audiences worldwide.

+The live link can be found here - [SKZ Music Quiz](https://anka-s.github.io/SKZ-Music-Quiz/)

 <img src = "assets/docs/responsive-design.jpeg">

 ## UX/UI